akhodakivskiy/VimFx/documentation/CONTRIBUTING-CODE.md

 commit messages should be a short summary.
 If needed, add a blank line and then a nicely formatted markdown description.

-Finally send a pull request to same branch as you based your topic branch on (master or develop).
+Finally send a pull request.

 [tools.md]: tools.md